Respect Life Committee

 *Held in the Memorial Garden for the Unborn, except will be in the parish hall in Jan/Feb/Mar or due to inclement weather. |

 In addition, all are invited to pray in the garden at any time.
-Prayer cards are available for use, and are located in a separate box within the garden's box of stones.
+Prayer cards are available for use; a PDF link is provided below.
+Prayer cards are also located in a separate box within the garden's box of stones.
 Each prayer card includes a QR code to scan, if you would like to pray along with an audio version of the prayer.

 Click here for a link to the page In Remembrance of Children Lost Too Soon.